MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    .. py:method:: apsimNGpy.core.apsim.ApsimModel.create_experiment(self, permutation: 'bool' = True, base_name: 'str' = None, **kwargs) (inherited)

+    @deprecated and will be removed in future versions for this class.

    Initialize an ``ExperimentManager`` instance, adding the necessary models and factors.

    Args: